 Corn chowder is a wonderful thing.
 Although some of us would be ashamed to admit it, canned corn is a wonderful thing too.
-Although a steaming bowl of chowder is most welcome in the winter, winter is precisely when corn is out of season.
+And, while a steaming bowl of chowder is most welcome in the winter, winter is precisely when corn is out of season.
 Whence the following recipe for canned corn corn chowder (which isn’t at all the same thing as canned corn chowder.)

 Although wordhandler.com isn’t a cooking site, culinary prose is well within our capabilities.
 The reader is assured that, while this post is intended to demonstrate our abilities, the recipe has been checked by Word Handler’s own test kitchen, and is very good indeed.